-The following information describes the infrastructure of the Commission's AET toll collection system.
+The following information describes the infrastructure of the Commission's all-electronic tolling ("AET") and ORT toll collection systems.
 See "CERTAIN FINANCIAL INFORMATION - Toll Schedule and Rates" herein for information regarding the Commission's toll rates.
 The operation of an AET toll collection system inherently involves many risks including, but not limited to, threats to the integrity and security of the Commission's information and technology.
-See "INVESTMENT CONSIDERATIONS - Cybersecurity Threats" in the forepart of this Official Statement and see "CERTAIN OTHER INFORMATION - Cybersecurity" herein.
+See "INVESTMENT "CONSIDERATIONS - Cybersecurity Threats" in the forepart of this Official Statement and see "CERTAIN OTHER INFORMATION - Cybersecurity" herein.